csvance/keras-mobile-detectnet/README.md

 ![Example](example.jpg)

-MobileDetectNet is an object detector which uses [MobileNet][mobilenet] feature extractor to predict bounding boxes.
+MobileDetectNet is an object detector which uses [MobileNetV2][mobilenetv2] CNN to predict bounding boxes.
 It was designed to be computationally efficient for deployment on embedded systems and easy to train with limited data.
 It was inspired by the simple yet effective design of [DetectNet][detectnet] and enhanced with the anchor system from [Faster R-CNN][faster-r-cnn].

 ### Network Arcitecture
 ![Example](network.png)